-Living in the land of sunshine means that LA babes need to be water safe at a young age.
-Luckily, LA has lots of swim schools to fit every type of swimmer, and they’re available all year.
-From Parent and Me to private lessons in your own pool, the options are plentiful—you’re sure to find lessons to suit your kiddo’s age, skill level and personality on our list of the best swim lessons in town.
+Living in L.A. means an impromptu dip in the pool or ocean is not just limited to the summer months.
+Luckily, the city has lots of swim schools to suit every type of swimmer, and some are even available year round.
+From Parent and Me to private lessons in your own pool, the options are plentiful.
+With our go-to list, you are sure to find lessons that best suit your little swimmer’s age, skill level, and personality so they can swim safely all year long.

 KidSwim specializes in developmental swimming lessons tailored to the needs of each child.
 They also welcome kids with special needs.
-Little swimmers will begin with basic water-safety skills, learning proper breathing techniques and then on to more advanced lessons to propel themselves through the water.
-KidSwim offers private lessons and parent and me classes at your own pool or at one of its 5 locations in Mar Vista, Hollywood, Miracle Mile, North Hollywood and Reseda.
+Little swimmers will begin with basic water-safety skills, learn proper breathing techniques and then on to more advanced lessons to propel themselves through the water.
+KidSwim offers private lessons and parent and me classes at your own pool or at one of its six locations in Mar Vista, Hollywood, Miracle Mile, North Hollywood, Pasadena, and Reseda.
 KidSwim CEO, Lisa Cook also offers free water-safety seminars, which will help you get acquainted with the KidSwim style.

 photo credit: Rose Bowl Aquatics Center